microsoft/vscode-docs/docs/remote/containers.md

 ### Creating configuration files for existing projects

-The key to configuring VS Code to adapt to a wide variety of container-based scenarios is `.vscode/devContainer.json`.
-The intent of `devContainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
+The key to configuring VS Code to adapt to a wide variety of container-based scenarios is `devcontainer.json`.
+The intent of `devcontainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
+The file is either located at `.devcontainer/devcontainer.json` with other files related to your dev container or as a stand alone dot-prefixed `.devcontainer.json` file.

 > **Note:** VS Code Remote - Containers does not currently support Alpine or Windows based containers.

 You can get started in one of three ways:

-1. Run the **Remote-Containers: Create Container Configuration File...** command from the command pallette (Cmd/Ctrl+Shift+P) to generate a basic `.vscode/devContainer.json` file that you can then adapt as needed.
+1. Run the **Remote-Containers: Create Container Configuration File...** command from the command pallette (Cmd/Ctrl+Shift+P) to generate a basic `.devcontainer/devcontainer.json` file that you can then adapt as needed.
 You can either select a `Dockerfile` in your project or use a base image.

 2. You can grab one of the many community created **dev container definition** from the **[vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers)**.
 These definitions are intended to be dropped into project and committed to source control with any edits you need to make.
 The repository is also a resource for samples on adapting to different situations.

-3. Finally, you can create or edit `.vscode/devContainer.json` by hand.
+3. Finally, you can create or edit `.devcontainer/devcontainer.json` or `.devcontainer.json` by hand.
 Check out the [existing Dockerfile](containers/docker-existing-dockerfile) and [existing Docker Compose](containers/docker-existing-docker-compose) definitions for simple starter templates, but here's a quick tour of the bare minimum required properties.

     To reuse an existing container image: